How to visit Yala National Park on safari: A complete guide

 How to get to Yala National Park

-Sri Lanka’s public transport system can be a little challenging, so having a defined plan and how you plan to reach each destination is important if you don’t want to miss out.
+Because of its remote location, it can be a little challenging to reach Yala by public transport, so having a defined plan and how you plan to reach each destination is important if you don’t want to miss out.

 Here are some options to help you navigate to Yala National Park with ease: